 Because Daraa and Quneitra are part of a sensitive region near the occupied Golan Heights and Jordan, a different strategy of return there was necessary.
 Israel’s main concern was that the return of regime forces would be accompanied by a major deployment of Iranian forces and their proxies near the Golan, which could lead to the opening of a new front against Israel.
 This concern was shared by the United States, which since 2013 had been part of a joint operations room in Jordan that supported Syrian opposition groups.
 Russia and the Assad regime realized that Israel, the United States, and Jordan had the means to jeopardize the return of Syria’s military.
 So, Russia pushed for a strategy that would exclude the participation of Iran or its proxies in the battle for the south and that would facilitate the return of regime forces by emphasizing dialogue, soft power, and compromise, which had not been the approach in other regions.

-The strategic impose of the south, the regime’s inability to reimpose its full sovereignty over the area, and the involvement of new actors such as Iran and Russia have granted this formerly peripheral region, where the interests of multiple actors now converge and conflict, a crucial role in regional affairs.
+The strategic location of the southwest, the regime’s inability to reimpose its full sovereignty over the area, and the involvement of new actors such as Iran and Russia have granted this formerly peripheral region a crucial role in regional affairs, where the interests of multiple actors converge and conflict.
 This makes for a volatile situation that affirms how extensively Syria’s south has changed since 2011.

 The Return of Syrian Regime Forces to the South